sequelize/sequelize/docs/querying.md

 Project.findAll({
   // adding the table hint NOLOCK
   tableHint: 'NOLOCK'
-  // this will generate the SQL WITH (NOLOCK)
+  // this will generate the SQL 'WITH (NOLOCK)'
 })
 ```